Dean Clark (footballer)

 Dean Clark (born 31 March 1980) is a retired footballer.
 He was originally a professional who made a handful of appearances for Brentford and then went on to play for a variety of teams local to north and west London, including making over one hundred appearances for Northwood.

 Football career

 Brentford

 Clark began his career at Brentford at the age of eight.
 He made his Football League debut against Luton Town in January 1998.
 He made four appearances overall and was loaned for three months to Uxbridge in December 1999.

 Hayes

 Whilst at Hayes, Clark scored a penalty kick against Wycombe Wanderers televised on Sky Sports.
 He scored in the forty third minute giving Hayes a 2–1 lead, however they would go on to lose 4–3.
 His final game for Hayes was a start in the 2–0 loss at home against Boston United on 28 April 2002, in the Football Conference.

-Clark was named in a squad for the England C national football team (formerly known as the England semi-pro national team) match against the Isthmian League representative XI on 21 November 2001.
+Clark was named in a squad for the England national football C team (formerly known as the England semi-pro national team) match against the Isthmian League representative XI on 21 November 2001.